TomShacham/cps/README.md

 `add1Cps(5)((x)-> x+1)` => 6

-if you want to chain together a number of cps functions then you can use
+If you want to chain together a number of cps functions then you can use

 `chain`